 ), you won't see this option.
 So, go ahead and select ''pass":

-Add a pass title, decide how many credits it's valid for, set the price, and set how long the pass is valid for (put 9999 days, for 'forever').
+Add a pass title, decide how many credits it's valid for (remember one class/video = 1 credit), set the price, and set how long the pass is valid for (put 9999 days, for 'forever').

 You can also write a short description (also optional).
 Click 'save' and the pass will be created.

-You'll see your pass on your dashboard under 'Packages'.
+You'll see your pass on your dashboard under 'Packs'.
 If you've enabled payments

-, your pass will also appear on your list of passes on your public schedule, where your students can buy it.
+, your pass will also appear on your list of packs on your public page, where your students can buy it.
 You can create as many passes as you wish, but we recommend keeping it simple and not adding too many.